 When done right, recommendation engines can be a powerful tool for retailers.
 One study found that when shoppers engage with even a single recommendation, average order value (AOV) increases by 369%.
-In today’s retail environment, product recommendations account for up to 31% of ecommerce site revenue, so the question is: how can retailers better leverage recommendations?
+In today’s retail environment, product recommendations account for up to 31% of ecommerce site revenue.
+The question is: how can retailers better leverage recommendations?

 Amazon of course has a wealth of shopping data to pull from to offer personalized recommendations.
 But don’t discount the data you have, and make sure to put it to work for you, whether that’s data from your store or broader consumer trends.
 If you don’t have the technical resources in-house to make this happen, consider some of the tech platforms out there, like Barilliance or Nosto, to turn data into personalized consumer recommendations.
 Or even go for the simple, low-tech approach: something as basic as recommending your top-sellers on other product pages can give you some of the value that comes from product recommendations.

-73% of US consumers say that customer experience is a very important factor in their purchasing decisions, so much so that even if they love a company or product, 59% will walk away after several bad experiences, and 17% will walk away after just one bad experience.
+One study found that more than seven in ten US consumers (73%) report customer experience as a very important factor in their purchasing decisions.
+Consumers value customer experience so highly that even if they love a company or product, 59% will walk away after several bad experiences, and 17% will walk away after just one bad experience.
 Customer care is one area where bigger isn’t necessarily always better.
 Independent retailers can often achieve stronger, more personal customer interactions, even without the global scale of Amazon.